 For some time, monthly consumer retail spending reports from the Census Bureau have had a touch of amazement about them.
-Many watching the numbers marveled at how they continued to climb even as so many people complained about the economy.
+Many would strong economic growth would be spread close to evenly across each wealth class.

 However, according to a Moody’s Analytics analysis of Federal Reserve data, the bustling economy is not a story of all consumers spending shoulder-to-shoulder.
-Instead, according to a Wall Street Journal report on Moody's numbers, the tale is of how statistical distributions are always critical in looking at data.
+Instead, according to The Wall Street Journal on Moody's numbers, the tale is of how statistical distributions are always critical in looking at data.

 The top 10% of earners — households making $250,000 a year or more — are responsible for 49.7% of all consumer spending.
 Thirty years ago, the amount was about 36%.